 Step 1.
-Open the Settings app and go to Windows Defender
+Open the Windows Security app

-Note that, i f you want to find more details about what information is sent to Microsoft and how it is used, you can always click or tap the Privacy statement links found beneath these settings.
+NOTE: If you want to find more details about what information is sent to Microsoft and how it is used, click or tap the "Privacy Statement" link found at the bottom of the list with settings.

 Did you disable the Cloud-delivered protection and Automatic sample submission?